mikepqr/mike.place/content/post/moma/moma.md

    start, or `'Q'` for quarter end, or any of the other offset aliases defined by pandas.

-Months of the year and days of the week are not true intervals of time but rather recurring bins of time, so we can't use the `Grouper()` objects for those.
-Rather, we apply inline `lambda` function (e.g. `lambda x: x.month`) to the `DateAcquired` field to pick out the month or day of the week from the datetime object in that field.
+Months of the year and days of the week are not intervals of time but rather recurring bins of time, so we don't use the `Grouper()` objects for those.
+Rather, we use the `.dt` accessor to pull out the datetime object, and then the `.month` or `.weekday` to pick out the month or day of the week from `DateAcquired` field of the datetime object in that field.
 We can then `groupby` that.
 (And do some tedious work to fix the axes labels.)

 ```python